-Mitigation Measures/Conditions of Approval Party Responsible for Implementing Mitigation Monitoring Action 2.
-Enforcement Agency Monitoring Agency Monitoring Phase 4.8 TRAFFIC/ACCESS (cont.)4.8-5.
-The applicants for all future subdivision maps which permit construction Applicant (Traffic Verification of 1 LACDPW shall consult with the local transit provider regarding the need for, and locations of, bus pull-ins on highways within the Specific Plan area.
+Mitigation Measures/Conditions of Approval Party Responsible for Implementing Mitigation Monitoring Action 1.
+2. 3.
+Enforcement Agency Monitoring Agency Monitoring Phase 4.8 TRAFFIC/ACCESS (cont.)
+4.8-5.
+The applicants for all future subdivision maps which permit construction shall consult with the local transit provider regarding the need for, and locations of, bus pull-ins on highways within the Specific Plan area.
 All bus pull-in locations shall be approved by the Department of Public Works, and approved bus pull-ins shall be constructed by the applicant.
-Engineer) Consultation with Transit Providers 2.
-LAG LACDPW Prior to Final Map Approval and/or approval of improvement plans expressed the pain the constructed by the applicant.
-Rev Review of bus pull-in locations amprovement parts OFF-SITE ARTERIALS 4.8-6.
+Applicant (Traffic Engineer) Verification of Consultation with Transit Providers Review of bus pull-in locations 1.
+2. 3.
+LACDPW LACDPW Prior to Final Map Approval and/or approval of improvement plans OFF-SITE ARTERIALS 4.8-6.
 Prior to the recordation of the first subdivision map which permits construction, the applicant for that map shall prepare a transportation performance evaluation which shall determine the specific improvements needed to each off-site arterial and related costs in order to provide adequate roadway and intersection capacity for the expected Specific Plan and General Plan buildout traffic trips.
 The transportation performance evaluation shall be based on the Master Plan of Highways in effect at that time and shall be approved by the Los Angeles County Department of Public Works.
-The applicant shall be required to fund its fair share of improvements to these arterials, as stated on Table 4.8-18.
-The applicants total funding obligation shall be equitably distributed over the housing units and non-residential building square footage (i.e., Business Park, Visitor-Serving, Mixed-Use, and Commercial) in the Specific Plan, and shall be a fee to be paid to the County and/or the City at each building permit.
-For off-site areas within the County unincorporated area, the applicant may construct improvements for credit against or in lieu of paying the fee.
+The applicant shall be required to fund its fair share of improvements to these arterials, as stated on Table 4.8-18 .
+The applicants total funding obligation shall be equitably distributed over the housing units and non-residential building square footage (i.e., Business Park, Visitor-Serving, Mixed-Use, and Commercial) in the Specific Plan, and shall be a fee to be paid to the County unincorporated area, the applicant may construct improvements for credit against or in lieu of paying the fee.
 Applicant(s) Payment of Fee Determination of fair share funding obligation and fee structure for off-site improvements 1.
 2. 3.
 LACDPW LACDPW Prior to Recordation of the First Subdivision Map

 Mitigation Measures/Conditions of Approval Party Responsible for Implementing Mitigation Monitoring Action 1.
 2. 3.
-Monitoring Agency 4.8 TRAFFIC/ACCESS (cont.)
+Enforcement Agency Monitoring Agency Monitoring Phase 4.8 TRAFFIC/ACCESS (cont.)
 FREEWAYS AND STATE HIGHWAYS (I-5 AND SR-126 IN LOS ANGELES COUNTY) 4.8-7.
+Each future performance evaluation which shows that a future subdivision man will create significant impacts on SR-126 shall analyze the need for Applicant(s) Receipt and Review of 1.
+2 LACDPW LACDPW

-Each future performance evaluation which shows that a future subdivision map will create significant impacts on SR-126 shall analyze the need for additional travel lanes on SR-126.
+A.8-7.
+Each future performance evaluation which shows that a future studition map will create significant impacts on SR-126 shall analyze the need for additional travel lanes on SR-126.
 If adequate lane capacity is not available at the time of subdivision, the applicant of the subdivision shall fund or construct the improvements necessary to serve the proposed increment of development.
 Construction or funding of any required facilities shall not preclude the applicant's ability to seek State, Federal or local funding for these facilities.

+s) Receipt and 1.
+Review of 2.
+Transportation 3.
+Performance Evaluation

+LACDPW

+LACDPW

-Receipt and Review of Transportation Performance Evaluation Applicant Funding of or bonding of Fair Share of Improvements LACDPW LACDPW Prior to Recordation of Final Tract Map
+Prior to Recordation of Final Tract Map